Synchronization and exceptional points in nonreciprocal active polar mixtures: Results and discussion

-\textit{Exceptional points in continuum description.}---The oscillatory instabilities of the disordered base states already hint at non-trivial time-dependent collective behavior in the regime of opposing alignment goals.
-Another indicator for time-dependent phases are so-called EPs.
-In the context of non-Hermitian field theories, they indicate transitions to phases with broken (generalized) PT symmetry \cite{miri_alu_2019_exceptional_points_optics_photonics}, including the chiral phases found in nonreciprocal polar active matter \cite{fruchart_2021_non-reciprocal_phase_transitions}.
+The oscillatory instabilities of the disordered base states already hint at non-trivial time-dependent collective behavior in the regime of opposing alignment goals.
+Another indicator for time-dependent states are so-called EPs.
+In the context of non-Hermitian field theories, they indicate transitions to states with broken (generalized) PT symmetry \cite{miri_alu_2019_exceptional_points_optics_photonics}, including the chiral states found in nonreciprocal polar active matter \cite{fruchart_2021_non-reciprocal_phase_transitions}.
 At EPs, eigenvalues of the linear stability matrix coalesce and their corresponding eigenvectors become parallel \cite{You_Baskaran_Marchetti_2020_pnas,fruchart_2021_non-reciprocal_phase_transitions,suchanek_loos_2023_time-reversal_PT_symmetry_breaking_non-Hermitian_field_theories,el-ganainy_demetrios_2018_non-Hermitian_physics_PT-symmetry_breaking}.
 If this happens at a bifurcation -- where the system's dynamical behavior undergoes a qualitative change -- these points correspond to as ``critical exceptional points'' (CEPs) \cite{suchanek_loos_2023_entropy_production_nonreciprocal_Cahn-Hilliard}.
-In the here considered system EPs (of any type) only occur for $k=0$-perturbations \cite{SM}.
+In the here considered system EPs (of any type) only occur for $k=0$-perturbations [see Supplementary Note 4].

 Non-critical EPs emerge from the disordered base state at the lines separating stationary (anti)flocking instabilities and oscillatory instabilities [gray lines in Figs.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(a)].